wbzhou2001/wbzhou2001.github.io/index.md

 ## Welcome!

 I am a Ph.D. student (2023-) in Machine Learning and Public Policy at [Carnegie Mellon University](https://www.cmu.edu/), advised by [Woody Zhu](https://sites.google.com/view/woodyzhu).
 Previously, I received my B.S. in Statistics at [University of Science and Technology of China](https://en.ustc.edu.cn/).
 My research field lies in the intersection of **machine learning, statistics, and operations research**.
-I am interested in developing probabilistic modeling and inference methods for sequential processes, with a focus on their role in robust decision-making in practice.
+I am interested in developing probabilistic modeling and inference of sequential processes, with a focus on their role in robust decision-making in practice.

 ## Papers